visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 Firstly, since manually tagging tweets is very time and resource consuming, in order to create a tagged subset of tweets, we used an adapted hashtag-based analysis to identify Leave or Remain tweets.
 This involved creating a list of the most popular hashtags and manually classifying them as Leave, Remain or Neither, and then searching for tweets using a Leave/Remain hashtag.
 One of the drawbacks of hashtag-based analysis is that users sometimes will be writing about a hashtag without endorsing it.
 For example, the sentence "Theresa May said #leavemeansleave but what does that mean?" is very different to "People who want a second referendum don't get it - they lost, we're leaving the EU. #leavemeansleave".
 In order to avoid this problem, we only considered hashtags that were not part of a sentence and which, as is common in tweets, came at the end of the tweet.
 This still does not deal with other issues with hashtag-based analysis, such as people using them ironically, however it does reduce the complications of people discussing a hashtag/phrase they do not support.

 Based on the set of pre-tagged tweets, we then used a K Nearest Neighbours (KNN) algorithm to classify the entire dataset.
 For this, the tweet text was converted into a vector representation using a [word2vec](https://arxiv.org/abs/1301.3781) model in the [gensim](https://radimrehurek.com/gensim/models/word2vec.html) Python module.
-The KNN algorithm
+The KNN algorithm then calculated which tweets in the pre-tagged Leave/Remain set were semantically closest to each tweet, and then classifying th